IshrakAbedin/ArgSpawn/README.md

 ---
 ## Integration
 ---
 Calling ArgSpawn with the yaml config file will generate `<Class Name>.h` and `<Class Name>.cpp` files.
 Integrate these files with your project.
-Arguments can be then easily be parsed and accessed in the following manner.
+Arguments can then easily be parsed and accessed in the following manner.

 ```C++
 auto parser = argspawn::ArgParser(argc, argv);